 The First Phase: 1971-1986

 In the fall of 1971, three separate efforts came together to create what was then called the Kent Gay Liberation Front.
-Bill Hoover, an openly gay graduate student in the Department of Sociology, began giving talks on gayness.
+Bill Hoover, an openly gay graduate student in the Department of Sociology and Criminology, began giving talks on gayness.
 He also taught a course at this time or shortly thereafter on the Sociology of Deviance.

 That same fall, Dr. Dolores Noll, a then-assistant professor of English, signed up to speak on the gay liberation in the Experimental College, an addition to the Honors College formed as one response to the events surrounding May 4, 1970.
 Noll had come out as a lesbian in the gay community of Washington D.C., in the summer of 1971 and while there became acquainted with the gay rights movement.
 After acknowledging her lesbianism in the first Experimental College class that she spoke in, she talked with both the University Faculty Ombudsman and with the Department of English chair about what she had done.
 Both expressed support for her.